daniel-lawson/TrafficSignClassificationProject/Writeup.md

 | 0.00000180  | Bicycles Crossing           |
 | 0.00000018  | Dangerous Curve to the Left |

+The network was very confident that it was a Wild Animal Crossing sign, however, that was incorrect.
+The Slippery Road sign was its second guess with a probability of only 0.024%.

 For the **Speed Limit 30km/h** sign, the top five soft max probabilites were:
 | Probability | Prediction         |